splunk/observability-workshop/content/en/s4r/70-log-observer/step1.md

 16. Save
 17. Repeat above for log view
 18. Click save and goto dashboard
+19. Explain that if we had 24/7 Synthetic monitoring, we would have been alerted to this issue before our customers were impacted.

 Hover over the boxes at the bottom of the trace